St Eugene's Cathedral: Current use

 The current bishop of Derry, Most Reverend Donal McKeown, was the celebrant of the Requiem Mass, which was concelebrated by the Primate of All Ireland, Derry-born Archbishop Eamon Martin, retired archbishop of Armagh Sean Brady, other bishops and clergy from across the Derry Diocese and around Ireland.
 Representatives of the other Christian churches in Derry City, including former Church of Ireland Bishop of Derry and Raphoe – James Mehaffey, who was very close friends with Bishop Daly – attended.

 Immediately after the Requiem Mass, Bishop Daly was buried in a plot located within the grounds of the cathedral alongside his predecessor Bishop Neil Farren, Bishop of Derry from 1939 to 1973, who was buried there in 1980.

 In November 2016, the old confessional rooms in the cathedral which were built and opened in 1989 were closed and new confessionals which were constructed at the back of the cathedral near the main entrance doors during the summer of 2016, were opened.
 This was done to encourage people who enter the cathedral through the main entrance doors to think about going to confession.
 It also made it easier for people, having the confessionals located at the back of the cathedral and not away up near the top of the cathedral, adjacent to the sacristy.
 The new confessionals were blessed by Bishop Donal McKeown at Sunday Mass on 20 November 2016.

-The area which was the old confessional rooms since 1989 were converted into a new side chapel dedicated to Saint Mother Teresa of Calcutta.
-The new chapel was blessed and dedicated by the Bishop of Derry, Donal McKeown, during the cathedral parish's annual nine day Novena to Saint Therese of Lisuex.
+The area which was the old confessional rooms since 1989 was converted into a new side chapel dedicated to Saint Mother Teresa of Calcutta.
+The new chapel was blessed and dedicated by the Bishop of Derry, Donal McKeown, during the cathedral parish's annual nine-day Novena to Saint Therese of Lisieux.
 On Friday 12 May 2017 at a special prayer service at 7:30 pm in the cathedral, parishioners and clergy were joined by nuns from Mother Teresa's order, who joined the packed congregation in the cathedral for Evening Prayer and a special dedication ceremony for the new chapel.
-Today the chapel is used by prayer groups, and it is also used for daily Eucharistic Adoration from 8:30 am – 10:00 am Mondays to Fridays.
+Today the chapel is used by prayer groups, and on Sunday mornings during the 11:00 am Mass it is used for the children's liturgy.

+In 2023, the cathedral celebrated its 150th anniversary.
+To celebrate this special occasion, a new statue was installed in the cathedral of Blessed Carlo Acutis.
+A diocesan mass to celebrate the anniversary was held on Sunday 30 April 2023 and a special anniversary mass for the cathedral parish was celebrated on Thursday 4 May 2023, on the same date the cathedral opened its doors in 1873.